cubiche/cubiche/src/Cubiche/Core/Async/README.md

   * `DeferredInterface::resolve($value = null)` – resolves the derived promise with the `$value`.
   * `DeferredInterface::reject($reason = null)` – rejects the derived promise with the `$reason`.
   * `DeferredInterface::notify($state = null)` – provides updates on the status of the promise's execution.
 This may be called multiple times before the promise is either resolved or rejected.
+  * `DeferredInterface::cancel()` – rejects the derived promise, if it is posible, with `CancellationException` reason.
   * `DeferredInterface::promise()` – returns the promise object associated with this deferred.

 ## Basic usage